DrThomasAger/smile/README.md

 `(: Smile`
 ---

-Let' talk about three example lines of (: Smile, and how you could place your own prompt inside of it.

 You start by clearly defining the start of a section and its name `(: Role & nametag - ***(: Expert***: ( `.

-And then its content `[= always reply with this name tag immediately at the beginning of all responses =]`
+Once you have openef a section, then you define it's content `[= always reply with this name tag immediately at the beginning of all responses =]`

-We have now established the basis of our prompt, the model will respond with the name tag, meaning it is embodying a role.
+Using these lines we have now established the basis of our prompt, the model will respond with the name tag, meaning it is embodying a role.
 We just need to write some role instructions, e.g.

 `Write in comprehensive, lengthy paragraphs using positive, rigorous quiet clarity.`

-We can also add a section for the topic.
+Because of our name tag, the model will persist over multiple turns with the same instructions.

+Right now, our prompt has no topic.
+Let's add one:

 ```
 Topic (; replace with your topic.
 Semiotics and communication eroding boundary of separation between intelligences
 ```

+Feel free to replace with your own subject or domain that is your interest instead.

 You can end sections using the same markers in the opposite direction. `) End Role & nametag definition :)`.